 While researching whether or not it is ethical to visit North Korea, I read a lot of articles arguing both for and against travel to North Korea, and the debate seems to go as follows:

-Those who believe you should not visit North Korea argue that the thousands of dollars that you spend goes directly to an oppressive government that keeps its citizens in abstract poverty and abuses human rights on an unprecedented scale.
-They point out that even the money that you think goes towards local businesses actually goes straight to the government, and argue about whether it is ethical to spend your money, however small an amount, on such a regime.
+Those who believe you should not visit North Korea like me point out that the thousands of dollars that you spend goes directly to an oppressive government that keeps its citizens in abstract poverty and abuses human rights on an unprecedented scale.
+They point out that even the money that you think goes towards local businesses actually goes straight to the government, and question whether it is ethical to spend your money, however small an amount, on such a regime.

 Nothing about North Korea is ‘beautiful’ or ‘positive’ and it is very dangerous to believe otherwise.

 If you really care about the people of North Korea, please don’t visit this godforsaken country, and if you are an influencer then please don’t promote places like this.

 You may also like: The Many Problems with Influencers Promoting Saudi Arabia